BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

    * Attacker sends ransom note to demand bitcoins.
    * Attacker uses Ransomware to demand bitcoins.
 3. [*Adversary: Censorship*](#adversary-censorship) — *network denial that prevents the use of funds*
-   * Attacker blocks site from from creating transactions.
+   * Attacker blocks site from creating transactions.
    * Attacker blocks you from creating transactions.
 4. [*Adversary: Coercion*](#adversary-coercion) — *threat of death, disability, or detention*
    * Attacker kidnaps you.